Beyond Flat Unknown Labels in Open-World Object Detection: Method

 \subsection{Hierarchy-Guided Relabeling}

-\paragraph{Motivation.} Relabeling can provide auxiliary supervisory signals by leveraging the model’s own predictions rather than relying solely on annotated ground truth.
+\textbf{Motivation.} Relabeling can provide auxiliary supervisory signals by leveraging the model’s own predictions rather than relying solely on annotated ground truth.
 The idea is to let high-confidence signals from the classification head act as provisional guidance for the objectness head.
 Although such pseudo-labels are less precise than human-provided annotations, they enrich supervision by reinforcing queries that appear object-like, thereby refining objectness learning.

-\paragraph{Relabeling.} Our model's classification head is supervised using a class hierarchy.
+\textbf{Relabeling.} The classification head is supervised using a class hierarchy.
 For queries matched to ground-truth instances via Hungarian matching, the supervision target is a multi-hot vector where both the ground-truth leaf class and all its ancestors are assigned a positive label.
 For unmatched queries, supervision is limited to the leaf nodes, which are all assigned a negative target.
 This prevents the model from classifying them into specific object categories while allowing ambiguity at higher levels of the hierarchy.
-In essence, it tells the model, ``We are certain this isn't a specific known type of object, but it might belong to a general family of objects.''
+In essence, it tells the model, ``We are certain this does not correspond to any specific known class, but it may belong to a broader object category''.

 While the sparsemax-based objectness head plays the primary role in highlighting plausible object queries, we complement it with a lightweight relabeling strategy.
-Specifically, as induced by our supervision signal, the non-leaf predictions of unmatched queries are not explicitly suppressed.
+Specifically, as induced by our supervision signal in the classification head, the non-leaf predictions of unmatched queries are not explicitly suppressed.
 As a result, unmatched queries may still exhibit meaningful confidence at non-leaf levels, which we interpret as potential evidence of unknown objects.
 To make use of this signal, we define an adaptive confidence threshold based on the minimum non-leaf score among all matched queries in an image.
 Any unmatched query whose non-leaf prediction exceeds this threshold is relabeled as a candidate unknown, and the target in the objectness loss is adjusted accordingly.